kdhol/clean_architecture/robert_c_martin.md

 The document is an overview of "Clean Architecture" by Robert C. Martin, focusing on software design principles, programming paradigms, and best practices for software development.

+# Chapter 1 – What Is Design and Architecture?

+## Purpose
+Clarify the role and value of software design and architecture in long-term system success.

+## Key Concepts
+- **Design = Architecture**: No real difference; both shape the system to reduce future effort.
+- **Goal**: Minimize cost and effort to develop and maintain software.
+- **Productivity Trap**: Poor architecture leads to rising costs and slower development, despite adding more developers.
+- **The Hare Myth**: Rushing (build now, clean later) is a lie.
+You rarely clean later.
+- **Reality**: Good design accelerates progress.
+Bad design kills momentum.

+## Quote
+> "The only way to go fast is to go well." — Robert C. Martin

+## Takeaway
+Build it right from the start.
+Clean architecture is an investment in speed and stability.

 # Chapter 17 – Boundaries: Drawing Lines

 ## Purpose